 As blue Monday is not yet upon us I still managed to stick to at least one of my resolutions – last Sunday I started my 12 bookshops for 12 months tour of London bookshops, as Hatchards (booksellers since 1797).
 The day was unbelievably sunny, blue skies and not a single cloud, but also really chilly, cold, piercing wind all the time, so the bookshop was a welcome refuge.
 I spent over an hour there.
 I’ve been to Hatchards before, but only at the ground floor, this time I ventured upstairs (the staircase is lovely too) and took my time.

 The place is massive with four floors giving enough space to be able to present a lot of books cover facing rather than spine facing, which I obviously prefer, otherwise reading the titles on the spines makes my neck hurt, not to mention how stupid it makes one look to walk along a bookshelf with your head at a weird angle.
-The good thing was that it wasn’t crowded, as despite the size the place is not very spacious, a lot of space is taken by the tables, but on a calm day it’s not a problem.
+The good thing was that it wasn’t crowded, as, despite the size the place is not very spacious, a lot of space is taken by the tables, but on a calm day, it’s not a problem.
 The crime section had a lovely couch next to the window, it was very tempting to just take Agatha Christie’s book off the shelf and make myself comfortable.
 I was also shocked by an entire room devoted to culinary literature, a whole room!
 And not a small one either.
-The booksellers were also lovely, overall a very nice experience if I’m in the center I’ll definitely come here rather than super-crowded Foyles.
+The booksellers were also lovely, overall a very nice experience if I’m in the centre I’ll definitely come here rather than super-crowded Foyles.

 Here are some pictures (forgive the quality, I am not a photographer and clearly the gene does not run in the family, it just stopped with my mum):